 "Lucien!
 Get em!"
 Albert said, grabbing the boy trying to help him get the spiders off while Lucien raced forward to help brush them off quickly.
 It was a difficult task, considering the stranger was flailing and screaming like mad.

 "Hey!
 Stop it!
 Calm down!"
 Lucien yelled, trying to get him under control.
-They hurried to get all the crawling arachnids off the poor thing, finally succeeding about three minutes later.
+They hurried to get all the crawling arachnids off the poor boy, finally succeeding about three minutes later.

 "Hey!
 Hey!
 We got them!
 Relax!
 They're all gone!"
 Albert yelled.